abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 To capturing the output of a process, we need to launch it with `subprocess.Popen` and pipe its output to `subprocess.PIPE`.
 Also, we need to capture its stdout in a separate thread.
 Because the thread that launches the process will be waiting for it to terminate (despite the fact that it never will).

 Because the process doesn't terminate, the thread that consumes its stdout doesn't stop, either.
-It consumes the process's output as it comes in, which blocks if there's nothing to consume.
+It consumes the process's output as new content comes in, and waits if there's nothing to consume, because `proc.stdout.readline()` is blocking.
+When the process is killed, proc.stdout doesn't block anymore and the thread terminates.

 ```python